Screens and conversions

 Frequently asked questions

-Why does CVR to regular price drop for recent dates?
+Why does Conversion rate to full price drop for recent dates?

 This is expected behavior due to the cohort attribution model.
 Users who recently viewed a paywall may have started a trial or intro offer but have not yet converted to a regular-price subscription.
 Their conversion will only be counted once it occurs (e.g., after a 7-day trial ends), and it will be attributed back to the cohort when they last saw the paywall.

-As a result, the most recent days or weeks will always show a lower CVR to regular price.
+As a result, the most recent days or weeks will always show a lower Conversion rate to full price.
 The further back you look, the more complete the data becomes.
 Allow at least one full billing cycle (typically 7-30 days depending on your trial length) before drawing conclusions about regular-price conversion performance.

 What is the difference between "Grouped by" and "Split by"?